Skip to Content

 As mentioned, health insurance in Germany is mandatory and must be paid monthly.
 The cost of health insurance will vary, but the fees are generally less than what you’ll pay in the US for similar coverage.

-Many factors come into play, such as age, income, and health conditions.
+Many factors, such as age, income, and health conditions, come into play.
 According to welcome-center-germany.com, the general contribution rate is 14.6% of an individual’s gross income.

 It’s important to be covered, especially when abroad.
-You may want to look at domestic insurance firms if you’re planning an extended stay, but for you short-term visitors, take charge of your health with travel insurance through SafetyWing or with Visitors Coverage.
+If you’re planning an extended stay, you may want to look at domestic insurance firms, but for short-term visitors, take charge of your health with travel insurance through SafetyWing or with Visitors Coverage.

 Medical Care